 Mazda confirmed in its Q2 FY2021 results announcement that a number of new hybrid vehicles that employ the THS (Toyota Hybrid System) are in the pipeline.
 The company mentioned three models in the announcement.
 One is an SUV that is going to the Mazda-Toyota U.S. plant in Huntsville, Alabama.
 The other model is a rebadged European Toyota Yaris hatchback, which could turn out to be the next-gen Mazda2.
 The body style of the third is unknown, but the destination is China where crossover SUVs are hugely popular.
 Just last month, Mazda unveiled the CX-30 EV for the local market.

 Video Source: youtube.com/Toyota Motor Corporation

-Also consider that the CX-5 is the best-selling Mazda model in the US, and the company is able to comfortably push 150,000 units every year.
+Also, consider that the CX-5 is the best-selling Mazda model in the U.S., and the company comfortably pushes 150,000 units every year.
 In 2018, it had sold 150,622 CX-5s, and then in 2019, the annual sales count had increased to 154,545 units.
-While this year it is difficult to register an increase due to the COVID-19 pandemic, Mazda still managed 116,167 units by the end of last month.
+While last year it was difficult to register an increase due to the COVID-19 pandemic, Mazda still managed 146,420 units.

 Featured image: Adrian of TFLCar.com